-A. Field: Field Level Environmental Health (EH) Program:

-- Provide technical assistance and environmental health and safety audits, surveys, special investigations, etc., to owners/operators and tribal programs of public, commercial and governmental facilities, celebrations, private housing, and other facilities as defined by WEBEHRS. - Provide technical assistance and coordination of other services such as animal control, sampling, assessment of environmental hazards, etc. - Investigate/respond to EH-related disease outbreaks and crises. - Provide food safety, injury prevention, safety, and other EH and safety training. - Assist tribes in the development of injury prevention coalitions, data collection and analysis, implementation of evidence-based interventions, and evaluation of injury prevention initiatives. - Provide technical assistance to healthcare facilities in meeting accreditation requirements, for example: assessment/trending of occupational safety and health incidents, development of policies and procedures, development of safety management plans and indicators, participation in safety committee meetings, etc. - Conduct plan review for new construction or remodeling, notification of changes in regulations, consultation specific to the facility, employee, patient and visitor safety evaluations, emergency preparedness assessments, hazard surveillance/safety audits. - Special investigations to investigation/provide recommendations to reduce occupational safety and health related diseases and problems - Keep WEBEHRS facility inventories up to date to ensure accurate calculation of tribal shares.
+- A. Field: Field Level Environmental Health (EH) Program: - Provide technical assistance and environmental health and safety audits, surveys, special investigations, etc., to owners/operators and tribal programs of public, commercial and governmental facilities, celebrations, private housing, and other facilities as defined by WEBEHRS. - Provide technical assistance and coordination of other services such as sampling, assessment of environmental hazards, etc. - Investigate/respond to EH-related disease outbreaks and crises. - Provide food safety, injury prevention, safety, and other EH related training. - Assist tribes in the development of injury prevention coalitions, data collection and analysis, implementation of evidence-based interventions, and evaluation of injury prevention initiatives. - Provide technical assistance to healthcare facilities in meeting accreditation requirements, for example: assessment/trending of occupational safety and health incidents, development of policies and procedures, development of safety management plans and indicators, participation in safety committee meetings, etc. - Conduct plan review for new construction or remodeling, notification of changes in regulations, consultation specific to the facility, employee, patient and visitor safety evaluations, emergency preparedness assessments, hazard surveillance/safety audits.
+Conduct special investigations to assess and provide recommendation that reduce occupational Safety provide recommendations to reduce occupational safety and health related risk factors. - Keep WEBEHRS facility inventories up to date to ensure accurate calculation of tribal shares.